Hooper (film): Plot

-Sonny Hooper (Burt Reynolds) is the stunt coordinator on the action film The Spy Who Laughed at Danger, directed by Roger Deal (Robert Klein) and starring Adam West (playing himself).
-Sonny's antics and wisecracks are a trial for the egotistical director and his officious but cowardly assistant, Tony (Alfie Wise).
+Sonny Hooper is the stunt coordinator on the action film The Spy Who Laughed at Danger, directed by Roger Deal and starring Adam West.
+Sonny's antics and wisecracks are a trial for the egotistical director and his officious but cowardly assistant, Tony.
 Years of numerous "gags" and his use of alcohol and painkillers are beginning to take their toll.
-Sonny lives with his girlfriend Gwen Doyle (Sally Field), whose father Jocko (Brian Keith) is a retired stuntman.
+Sonny lives with his girlfriend Gwen Doyle, whose father Jocko is a retired stuntman.

-Sonny is coerced by a friend into performing at a charity show, where he meets Delmore "Ski" Shidski (Jan-Michael Vincent), a newcomer who makes a spectacular entrance.
+Sonny is coerced by a friend into performing at a charity show, where he meets Delmore "Ski" Shidski, a newcomer who makes a spectacular entrance.
 They become friends after a barroom brawl, and Sonny invites Ski to work with him on the film.
 They begin a friendly rivalry in which the dangerous stunts escalate.
 After a freefall from a record 224 ft, Sonny quietly consults with his doctor, who warns him that one more bad fall could render him quadriplegic.

 Roger decides to change the film's ending, adding a climactic earthquake complete with many explosions, fires and car crashes.
 Sonny and Ski would race through the carnage to a nearby gorge, where the bridge explodes before they can cross it.
 Roger suggests they rappel down one side of the gorge and up the other to safety, but Ski proposes jumping a car over the gorge, with Hooper adding that a rocket car can make the 325 ft jump.
 Roger loves the idea, ignoring the warnings that Sonny and Ski might not survive the landing even if the car lands on its wheels.
 Max Berns, the movie's producer and a longtime friend of Sonny's, warns Roger that the film is already over budget and they can't afford the $100,000 Hooper wants to perform the rocket car jump.
 Roger tells Max he wants the rocket car ending and to make cuts elsewhere.
 Tony is sent to talk Hooper down from his high price, but fails.